Skip to content

 // these will be displayed on the screen

-// these will be sent as a response to the client
+// these will be sent as a reply to the customer

-// the process ends with the "end" command typed on the keyboard
+// the whole thing ends with the command end typed on the keyboard

 // instance variable